-''' in accordance with the auth mechanism. :param check_name_format: If True, the 'computer_name' will be processed to try and →format it based on the authentication mechanism in use.
-For NTLM we will try to. →format it as 'domain'\'computer_name', and for Kerberos/GSSAPI we will →try to format is ass 'computer_name'@'domain'.
-Defaults to True. :param authentication_mechanism: An LDAP authentication mechanism or SASL mechanism. →If 'SASL' is specified, then the keyword argument 'sasl_mechanism' must ⇒also be specified.
-Valid values include all authentication mechanisms and SASL →mechanisms from the ldap3 library, such as SIMPLE, NTLM, KERBEROS, etc. :returns: A Connection object representing a ldap connection with the domain. create_ldap_connection_as_user(self, user: str = None, password: str = None, →authentication_mechanism: str = None, kwargs) -> ldap3.core.connection.Connection Create an LDAP connection with AD domain authenticated as the specified user. :param user: The name of the user to use when authenticating with the domain.
-This. \rightarrowshould be formatted based on the authentication mechanism.
-For example, kerberos authentication →expects username@domain, NTLM expects domain\username, and simple authentication can use a →distinguished name, username@domain, or other formats based on your domain's settings.
+''' 'domain'\'computer_name', and for Kerberos/GSSAPI we will →try to format is ass 'computer_name'@'domain'.
+Defaults to True. :param authentication_mechanism: An LDAP authentication mechanism or SASL mechanism. →If 'SASL' is specified, then the keyword argument 'sasl_mechanism' must →also be specified.
+Valid values include all authentication mechanisms and SASL →mechanisms from the ldap3 library, such as SIMPLE, NTLM, KERBEROS, etc. :returns: A Connection object representing a ldap connection with the domain. create_ldap_connection_as_user(self, user: str = None, password: str = None, →authentication mechanism: str = None. kwargs) -> ldap3.core.connection.Connection Create an LDAP connection with AD domain authenticated as the specified user. :param user: The name of the user to use when authenticating with the domain.
+This ⇒should be formatted based on the authentication mechanism.
+For example, kerberos authentication →expects username@domain, NTLM expects domain\\username, and simple authentication can use a... →distinguished name, username@domain, or other formats based on your domain's settings.
 If not specified, anonymous authentication will be used.
 If specified, →SIMPLE authentication will be used by default if authentication_mechanism is not specified. :param password: The password to use when authenticating with the domain.
 If not specified, anonymous authentication will be used.
-If ⇒specified, SIMPLE authentication will be used by default if authentication_mechanism is not →specified. :param authentication_mechanism: An LDAP authentication mechanism or SASL mechanism. →If 'SASL' is specified, then the keyword argument 'sasl_mechanism' must ⇒also be specified.
-Valid values include all authentication mechanisms and SASL →mechanisms from the ldap3 library, such as SIMPLE, NTLM, KERBEROS, etc. :param kwargs: Additional keyword arguments can be specified for any of the →arguments to an ldap3 Connection object and they will be used.
-This can be used to set things like → 'client_strategy' or pool_name'. :return: An ldap3 Connection object representing a connection with the domain. '''
+If ⇒specified, SIMPLE authentication will be used by default if authentication mechanism is not. → specified. :param authentication_mechanism: An LDAP authentication mechanism or SASL mechanism. →If 'SASL' is specified, then the keyword argument 'sasl_mechanism' must →also be specified.
+Valid values include all authentication mechanisms and SASL. →mechanisms from the ldap3 library, such as SIMPLE, NTLM, KERBEROS, etc. :param kwargs: Additional keyword arguments can be specified for any of the →arguments to an ldap3 Connection object and they will be used.
+This can be used to set things like. →'client_strategy' or 'pool_name'. :return: An ldap3 Connection object representing a connection with the domain. '''